McCafé: International expansion

 The McCafé concept was designed to help create atmosphere and foot-traffic at the entrance to the McDonalds stores at Swanston Street, Melbourne (a very large store with the front counter a considerable distance from the shop's entrance).
 The idea was developed between Charlie Bell and the local Regional Corporate team (David Bayes, Mike Tregurtha and Jim Vasiliadis).
 The first McCafé opened as a Corporate store in Melbourne.
 The first one in the United States opened in Chicago, Illinois, in May 2001 when there were about 300 worldwide.
-In 2004 McCafé opened in Costa Rica and in France, and the next year, the concept was launched in Italy.
+In May of 2003 McCafé launched in the UK, then in 2004 McCafé opened in Costa Rica and in France, and the next year, the concept was launched in Italy.
 In 2007, the chain expanded to Japan as part of McDonald's efforts to boost sales with healthier soup and sandwich offerings and reach out to new customers who favoured traditional coffee shops.
 Despite being a relatively small part of McDonald's overall strategy, there are currently 1,300 worldwide.

 In June 2006, the first McCafé in Bulgaria opened at the Mall of Sofia.

 McCafé arrived in Paraguay in 2007.

 In August 2008, McDonald's expanded their McCafé concept to South Africa, where the McDonald's franchise is already a household name and one of the largest fast-food chains in the country.

 At the end of 2009 McCafé drinks were available at McDonald's restaurants in the United States.

 McCafé opened in El Salvador on July 6, 2010, located in McDonald's restaurants in the Zona Rosa and Próceres Boulevard with the goal of providing the aroma, flavor and texture of 100% Salvadorian gourmet coffee.

 McCafé opened in Madrid, Spain on June 28, 2008, located in McDonald's Montera restaurants.

 In 2011, McDonald's started expansion of McCafé in Ukraine.
 There are 6 McCafés in Kyiv, 1 in Lviv, 1 in Odesa, 1 in Dnipro and 1 in Kharkiv as of January 2014.

 In July 2010, the McCafé added real fruit smoothies to their drink list.
 In November 2010, mocha and hot chocolate were added to their drink list.
 In July 2011, Frozen Strawberry Lemonade and Mango Pineapple Smoothie were added to the U.S. menu.